 Visiting Research Scientist

-I am a UK-trained MD with a PhD in physiology and neuroscience.
-I received an undergraduate degree in biochemistry from the University of Cambridge before attending medical school at the University of Oxford.
-After working as a junior doctor in central London, I moved to Norway for my PhD work, and then to the University of Washington as a postdoc, where I am now a Research Assistant Professor of Pediatrics.
+Tommy Wood is a visiting research scientist at IHMC.
+He is a UK-trained MD with a Ph.D. in physiology and neuroscience.
+He earned an undergraduate degree in biochemistry from the University of Cambridge before attending medical school at the University of Oxford.
+After working as a junior doctor in central London, he moved to Norway for my PhD work, and then to the University of Washington as a postdoc, where he is a Research Assistant Professor of Pediatrics.

-My current research interests include the physiological and metabolic responses to brain injury and how that impacts brain health across the lifespan, as well as developing easily-accessible methods with which to track health, performance, and longevity in both elite athletes and the general population.
-I sit on the scientific advisory board of Hintsa Performance, which includes developing nutrition and lifestyle strategies to optimise performance in Formula 1 drivers.
-I am also a founding director of the British Society of Lifestyle Medicine and act as associate editor for the Wiley journal Lifestyle Medicine.
+His research interests include the physiological and metabolic responses to brain injury and how that impacts brain health across the lifespan, as well as developing easily-accessible methods with which to track health, performance, and longevity in both elite athletes and the general population.
+He sits on the scientific advisory board of Hintsa Performance, which includes developing nutrition and lifestyle strategies to optimize performance in Formula 1 drivers.
+He is a founding director of the British Society of Lifestyle Medicine and act as associate editor for the Wiley journal Lifestyle Medicine.

-My wife, Elizabeth Nance, and I share our home with two energetic (and goofy) boxers.
-In my spare time I can usually be found cooking, hiking, reading, or lifting something heavy.
+He and his wife, Elizabeth Nance, share their home with two energetic (and goofy) boxers.
+In my spare time, I can usually be found cooking, hiking, reading, or lifting something heavy.